myonathanlinkedin/mcp-rag-agency-book-appointments/README.md

 ## **✨ Overview**
 This project is a **cutting-edge AI-driven** appointment booking system designed for **agencies** to efficiently schedule appointments, issue tokens, and manage queues in **real-time**.
 With **AI Chat Bots**, **Retrieval-Augmented Generation (RAG)**, and **MCP Client/Server integration**, the system enables **context-aware** decision-making using **external knowledge sources**.

 Built with **Domain-Driven Development (DDD)** principles, the system leverages **Apache Kafka & ElasticSearch for appointment indexing**, ensuring **optimized search & performance** across thousands of appointments!
-The architecture is **microservices-ready**, making it scalable and modular for enterprise adoption.
+The architecture is **microservices-ready**, making it scalable and modular for enterprise adoption. **Now powered by Qdrant Vector DB**, it supports AI-driven **semantic search and retrieval** for enhanced user experiences.

 ## **🚀 Key Features**
 ✅ **AI Chat Bots via PromptAPI** for dynamic responses 🤖